assareh/home-lab/README.md

 3. Use the [Nomad job files](./nomad-jobs) to run services on cluster.
 See [README](./nomad-jobs/README.md) for specifics.

 ### Preparation Steps

+*Note*: The steps that I've documented here may not be the _best_ way of doing things-- my goal with this project is to learn.

 I recommend starting a Vault instance before continuing on with these steps.
 It will be easier to use these configs as they expect the secrets to be in Vault.
 Once you have a provisional Vault server running, you can build your CA, create an AppRole, and store passwords needed by the Packer templates.
 Later, when your real cluster is ready you can migrate the provisional Vault data to the real one.

 In my environment at that stage I configured the real cluster as a DR secondary, allowing Vault to replicate all secrets and configuration to it, and then designated it the primary.
 I then configured the original provisional cluster as a DR secondary.
 Alternatively you could migrate using `vault operator migrate`, referencing the [Storage Migration tutorial](https://learn.hashicorp.com/tutorials/vault/raft-migration) Learn guide but going in the opposite direction.